KarthikS5/Hr_Data_Analysis/README.md

 # Tools Used
 MySQL: The dataset is stored in a MySQL RDBMS.
-GitHub: The project is hosted on GitHub to facilitate collaboration and sharing of results.
-PowerBI: The results of the analysis are visualised using PowerBI.

 Findings
 1. Gender Breakdown: The company has more male employees, but there is a gender balance between male and female employees.
 However, a very small number of the company identify as gender non-conforming.